DanielYohai/PluralsightProject0/tasks.md

 ## END DEFINE CLASSES (UNITTESTS)
 ```

 Run the tests, and you should see a success message.
 Note that we have reduced our tests from six to two, each with three assertion statements.
+We can see from the output printed to the console that the six assertion statements still make six calls to the functions in `main.py`.

 ```
 DoesObjectExist =  True